clara-tran/academics/_pages/about.md

 author_profile: true

 ---
-This is where I write about myself.
+This is where I write about myself

 My [CV](../assets/ExampleCV.pdf) was last updated [date].